Share this Post

-- When Should You Choose a Monolithic Slab Foundation?
+Do You Have a Traditional Basement or a Monolithic Slab Foundation?

-Traditional three-piece foundation: This is a t-shaped foundation that consists of multiple parts.
+Basement foundation: This is a t-shaped foundation with multiple parts.
 A footing is placed below the frost line.
-Blocks are laid in place to form a wall once the footing has cured.
+Blocks are laid, or concrete is poured to form a wall once the footing has cured.
 After constructing the walls, a slab floor is poured between them and on top of the footing.

-Monolithic: This foundation is created by pouring a single layer of concrete to form a slab and footing.
-Contractors like the monolithic concept because it keeps the labor cost low, and the construction process is faster than with other foundations.
+Monolithic Slab: This foundation is created by pouring a single layer of concrete to form a slab and footing.
+Contractors like the monolithic concept because it keeps the labor cost low, and the construction process is faster than other foundations.

 A familiar monolithic slab foundation is 12 to 18 inches thick at the footing and 4 to 6 thick for the slab.
-Proper site preparation and reinforcement of the concrete using rebar and wire are required to construct a monolithic foundation.
+Proper site preparation and concrete reinforcement using rebar and wire are required to construct a monolithic foundation.

 Proper Site Preparation

 - The soil below the slab should not contain organic matter.
 The soil needs to be compacted (removal of topsoil) and well-drained.

 - Code enforcement determines the type and positioning of reinforcements in this foundation.
 The most commonly used is monolithic slab #4 rebar.
 Rebar is two metal bars that bend easily and are placed side by side in an overlapping fashion in the trenches and tied with a wire.